 The wheel that has come to me was for sale in a farm auction.
 Where I live, when a farmer retires, it is usual for him to have a sale of his old equipment, - everything from tractors to scrap wood and steel.
 The farmer who was retiring had bought the pelton at a similar farm auction some years before, but had never done anything with it.
 By the look of it, the lack of wear on the buckets indicated it had NEVER done any real work:

 Back home, shot-blasted, painted and mounted on a frame which I picked up from another farm auction, the wheel is beginning to look presentable.
-I'm intending to put it close to my Powerspout so that people passing can understand what a pelton wheel is.
+I'm intending to put it close to my Powerspout so people passing can understand what a pelton wheel is.
 I'm amazed at how many people have never heard of the word !
 Here's how it looks now with a Powerspout pelton next to it to give an idea of size:

 Life sometimes throws up odd coincidences !
 A few weeks after getting my pelton, a friend drew my attention to an advertisement for the sale of ANOTHER pelton wheel, almost certainly by Percy Pitman because of having identical construction and being located in the vicinity of Bosbury where he lived, but this time a more complete example than mine: